timadorus/timadorus.github.io/pages/general/goals.md

 The game must react appropriately and quickly to input by the user.
-While there are many techniques to hide server delay and thus allow for a great range of the actual server latencies, the game should fell responsive.
+While there are many techniques to hide server delay and thus allow for a great range of the actual server latencies, the game should feel responsive.

 ### Persistent ###